How corporate storytelling affects your bottom line

 Corporate storytelling example #3: Teaching sales to persuade through story

-The marketing or sales time might craft an updated story, like how the company’s products and services bring unique value at a specific moment in time.
+The marketing or sales team might craft an updated story, like how the company’s products and services bring unique value at a specific moment in time.
 Here’s an example of how Veeam transformed the way over 5,000 sales reps across three continents told their company story.
 Instead of focusing on technical features, they told stories about business outcomes that connected with their customers’ goals.

 Corporate storytelling example #4: Using story for change management communications